Architectural Review Committee Checklist

 Right to Keep a Pet

-After January 1, 2001, any association that amends any governing document, including rules, must allow an owner to keep at least one “pet” which means any domesticated bird, cat, dog, aquatic animal kept within an aquarium.
+Any An association may not prohibit through its governing documents, an owner of a separate interest from keeping at least one “pet” which means any domesticated bird, cat, dog, aquatic animal kept within an aquarium, or other animal as agreed to between the association and owner.
 [CC §4715]

 Right to Display Political, Real Estate and Non-Commercial Signs and U.S. Flag

 The governing documents may not limit or prohibit the display of the United States flag on or in the owner’s separate interest or exclusive use common area, except as needed to protect public health or safety.
 [Govt.
 Code §434.5; 4 U.S.C. §5] Real estate signs must be allowed.
-[CC §§712 & 713] Certain non-commercial signs are permissible in CIDs [CC §4710].
+[CC §§712 & 713] Certain non-commercial signs, posters, flags or banners are permissible in CIDs [CC §4710].
 Political signs expressly are permitted in mobile home subdivisions.
 [CC §799.10] See each statute for specific requirements and limitations.

-Any rule that arbitrarily or unreasonably restricts an owner’s ability to market his or her property in an association is void, including a fee that exceeds the association’s actual costs or that establishes an exclusive relationship with a broker.
-[CC §4730]
+Any rule that arbitrarily or unreasonably restricts an owner’s ability to market his or her property in an association is void, including a fee that exceeds the association’s actual costs to market the owner’s interest, to change its records after a sale, or that establishes an exclusive relationship with a broker.
+[CC §§4730 & 4575(a)]

 Right to Notice of Rule Changes